henryhkyim/aws-node-sample/README.md

 4. create/deploy new node.js application in AWS Elastic Beanstalk
    a.
 Zip everything in dist folder
    b.
 Upload zip file to AWS Elastic Beanstalk application
+5. npm start
+   To run the prod-server.js in production enviornment